egel/blog/content/blog/tasting_of_arch_linux.md

 I have to admit that installation of Arch Linux can be difficult for many people, but that exactly is real fun!

 Few days ago I've tried to install Arch on my virtual machine then on my laptop and I could not find anything that I didn't like.
 Yeah, I agree that there are many decisions you have to decide during installation of Arch.
-For example: manual setuping of partitions, current date, downloading all related packages, then finally install whole system.
-For many (unfortunately) it is just the begining, because after the installation you have a bare system - console and that is it.
+For example: manual setting up of partitions, current date, downloading all related packages, then finally install whole system.
+For many (unfortunately) it's just the beginning, because after the installation you have a bare system - console and that is it.
 You need to install and configure GUI and other important stuff on your own, but actually that is real fun!

 The longest part for me was the downloading and installation packages from the Net.
-This took me arount 45 minutes to download the system and GUI interface (gnome).
+This took me around 45 minutes to download the system and GUI interface (gnome).

 Beside the installation process, I love the whole idea of having one release in contrast to Ubuntu.
-You have only one major version and you stick to it - unitil that community decide to change it.
+You have only one major version and you stick to it - until that community decide to change it.

-Below I would like to share my whole process and preferences during the setuping the Arch.
+Below I would like to share my whole process and preferences during the setting up the Arch.

 ### Partitioning hard drives
-Display all drives on pc.
+Display all drives on PC.
 I have only one drive called `/dev/sda`.

 ```shell
 fdisk -l
 cfdisk /dev/sda
 ```

-I've got 500GB drive (with real space of 465GB), but the dirive has one hidden partition for WinRecovery with size around 18GB (I'm not using it right now).
+I've got 500GB drive (with real space of 465GB), but the drive has one hidden partition for WinRecovery with size around 18GB (I'm not using it right now).

 So, now I split a bit rest of my drive space for 2 additional partitions.